 How to browse this documentation¶

 If you just want to dive straight in and learn how to get started using RenderDoc consider looking at the Quick Start section which gives a simple introduction on how to get started.
 Afterwards there are reference pages on each of the windows available in RenderDoc which can be referred to as you use the program, or skimmed to get a feel for the functionality available.

 Those of you familiar with other graphics debuggers will likely find much of RenderDoc recognisable, you might want to check out the FAQ, Features, Tips & Tricks or browse the How do I …? sections which detail how some common tasks are accomplished.

-Regardless of your experience or patience for documentation it’s recommended that you read the Gotchas & Known Issues as this details known bugs and current limitations of the program.
+Regardless of your experience or patience for documentation it’s recommended that you read the Gotchas & Known Issues as this details current limitations of the program.

 Documentation and Tutorials¶

 Aside from the documentation that you are reading, I have recorded some YouTube video tutorials showing the use of some basic features and an introduction/overview.
 Note that these are quite old, from the first release of RenderDoc, but the basic workflows and operation is still similar.

 If you want to get in touch with any feature requests, suggestions, comments etc then feel free to contact me: Contact me.